-Peter Ambs, MSL Advisor, leads government technology teams in scaling civic digitization and is the City of Phoenix Assistant CIO, where he is responsible for application delivery, utility technology, and data science solutions.
+Peter Ambs, MSL Advisor, is IT Director for Presbyterian Healthcare.
+He was formerly the City of Phoenix Assistant CIO, where he is responsible for application delivery, utility technology, and data science solutions.
 As the former CIO for the City of Albuquerque, he helped take the City to a #2 top Digital City for 2017 (as ranked by the Center for Digital Government).
 His interests include IoT, AI/ML, Blockchain, Big Data, DevOps, Cloud, and Cybersecurity, and the integration of energy and smart city systems.

 Astrid Atkinson, MSL Advisor, is Director of Software Engineering for Google Product Infrastructure, where she leads the teams building development frameworks for all products at Google and service-level infrastructure for server, client, frontend and plugin-based development.
 She has also served in similar capacities at Google in Search Infrastructure, Google Cloud, and Site Reliability Engineering, and is interested in the intersection of advanced data network and energy systems design.

 Scott Backhaus, MSL Advisor, is the Coordinator for Electromagnetic Pulse and Geomagnetic Disturbance activities for the Department of Homeland Security’s (DHS) Cybersecurity and Infrastructure Security Agency.
 He previously served in multiple roles in his 20-plus years at Los Alamos National Laboratory (LANL), including Program Manager for Office of Electricity, Program Manager for DHS Critical Infrastructure, and team lead for LANL’s component of the DHS National Infrastructure Simulation and Analysis Group.